stanislawbartkowski/MyBench/README.md

 -rw-r--r--.
 1 ambari-qa hadoop 1379091 Apr 10 23:53 target/scala-2.11/BenchJar.jar
 ```

-If *sbt* or Java development are not an option, run *sbt* on any other machine and copy *BenchJar.jar* to the target node..
+If *sbt* or Java development are not an option, run *sbt* on any other machine and copy *BenchJar.jar* to the target node.

 ## Customization
 >cd conf<br>